 2020 Summer Shakespeare: Twelfth Night

-For its 18th birthday and coming of age, Manawatū Summer Shakespeare is bringing Palmerston North one of the Bard’s silliest plays for a wild night out.
+For its 18th birthday and coming of age Manawatū Summer Shakespeare brought Palmerston North one of the Bard’s silliest plays for a wild night out.

+A platform was erected over the lake, but there was action happening everywhere!
 The play was contemporary, with local jokes and a modern take to make Shakespeare’s work more accessible.
-“Language doesn’t have to be a barrier,” Lenart said.
+“Language doesn’t have to be a barrier,” Producer Rachel Lenart said.

 “Set in an extremely privileged modern world.
 These are people who ultimately have the space and freedom to question and remake their identities.
 Young, well-heeled influencers; older, party lech uncles; and the support staff who actually work.
 So, a rollicking party with identity bass.”Director Mel.Cook

-Performing at the Victoria Esplanade Rose Garden on top of the pond: 7pm on February 27, 28 and 29, and March 4, 5, 6 and 7.
-There will also be a matinee at 5pm on March 1.
+Entry was by koha or gold donation, and there were benches for people to sit on and plenty of room for picnic blankets and prams.
+The performance was at the Victoria Esplanade Rose Garden on top of the pond: 7:00PM on February 27, 28 and 29, and March 4, 5, 6 and 7.
+There was a matinee at 5:00PM on March 1 2020.

 “Vaporware” is commercial software that is announced but never released.
 “Vaporwave” is a dream of a world that was promised but never realised.
 The AESTHETIC draws on sources from the highs of the 1980s to the horrors of 2001, reimagining a shiny future when consumer capitalism and technoculture was going to save us all, from the bittersweet nostalgia of the future we’ve reached.